 Class Shin Guards Elbow Guards Head Guard

 Open, U23, Seniors, Master No Yes No

 Open All Youth Yes Yes Yes

-A Yes Yes Yes
+Α Yes Yes Yes

 В Yes Yes Yes

 С Yes Yes Yes

-9.3.1: HEAD GUARD: The use of the head guard (see Fig. 3 and 4) mandatory in all classes of experience and competition except for Open Class in a single show competition.
-Head guard is required for all Youth Open Class.
+11.3.1: HEAD GUARD: The use of the head guard (see Fig. 3 and 4) is mandatory in all classes of experience and competition except for A Class where it is optional provided both coaches agree in a Single Show competition.
+Head guard is required for all Youth Class.
 The head guard shall have no cheek protectors, chin guard or face shield.
 Athletes must come into the ring without their head guard only after having been presented to the audience, sealing the ring, and Wai Kru has been completed should they put it on.
-The head guard hall be taken off immediately after the contest is over and before the decision is announced.
+The head guard shall be taken off immediately after the contest is over and before the decision is announced.

-The head guard is not permitted to be removed or undone during a contest unless under the supervision of the Judges orReferee.
+The head guard is not permitted to be removed or undone during a contest unless under the supervision of the Judges or Referee.

-9.3.2: SHIN GUARD & ELBOW GUARD: The shin guard (see Fig. 5) and elbow guards (see Fig. 6) for competition shall be made of cloth.
+11.3.2: Shin Guard & Elbow Guard: The shin guard (see Fig. 5) and elbow guards (see Fig. 6) for competition shall be made of cloth.

-9.3.3: CONTESTS IN WHICH A TITLE IS CONTESTED IN A SINGLE SHOW: Open class Athletes competing for a Title shall forgo the use of Shin Guards, or Head Gear.
+11.3.3: CONTESTS IN WHICH A TITLE IS CONTESTED IN A SINGLE SHOW: A Class Athletes competing for a Title shall forgo the use of Shin Guards, or Headgear.
 Elbow guards are required.
-Shin Guards and Head Gear and Elbow guards are required for all Youth Open Class.
+Shin Guards and Head Gear and Elbow guards are required for all Youth Class.

-9.4: BODY PROTECTOR: The use of a corner colour coordinated body protector is mandatory for all Athletes competing in the Youth 8-9, Youth 10-11, Youth 12-13, Youth 14-15, Youth 16-17 and U23, divisions.
+11.4: BODY PROTECTOR: The use of a corner colour coordinated body protector is mandatory for all Athletes competing in the Youth 8-9, Youth 10-11, Youth 12-13, Youth 14-15, and Youth 16-17.
 It shall conform with MTO specifications as it is the responsibility of the Event Host/Promoter of an event to provide body protectors to the Athlete.

-9.4.1: BODY PROTECTOR FOR SINGLE SHOW: Body Protector for Youth 14-15 & 16-17 Open Class for Single show could be removed as long as both Corner's agree.
-If one corner requests Body Protector for his/her Athlete, then both Athletes must to wear the Body Protector.
+11.4.1: BODY PROTECTOR FOR SINGLE SHOW: Body Protector for Youth 14-15 & 16-17 A Class for Single show could be removed as long as both Corner's agree.
+If one corner requests a Body Protector for his/her Athlete, then both Athletes must wear the Body Protector.
 Body Protector is not required for U23, Senior or Master.

 Age Category Open Class A Class B Class C Class

 Master 41-55

-Senior 18-40 U23 18 -23 No body protector
+Senior 18-40 No body prote ector

+U23 18 -23

-Youth 16-17 Optional Body protector 16-17 Dedu protector
+Youth 16-17 Optional Body protector 16-17 Pady protector Rody protector

 Youth 14-15 Optional Body protector 14-15 Body protector Body protector

 Youth 12-13

 Youth 10-11 Body protector

 Youth 8-9

-9.5: MOUTH GUARD: Mouth guards (see Fig. 9) shall be worn by all Athletes before the commencement of a round.
+11.5: MOUTH GUARD: Mouth guards (see Fig. 9) shall be worn by all Athletes before the commencement of a round.
 The mouth guard should be form-fitted.
 It is forbidden for an Athlete to intentionally remove their mouth guard during the contest and if the Athlete does so, the Athlete shall be warned or disqualified.
 If an Athlete has their mouth guard knocked out, the Referee shall take the Athlete to the Athlete's corner to have the mouth guard cleaned and returned to its proper position.
 While this is being done, the second is not allowed to talk to his/her Athlete.